-- 13.4 A loan can be in any form regardless of whether or not it is made through a written agreement.
-It includes: - (a) Credit facilities; or - (b) Intercompany credit balances arising from the normal course of sales and provision of services which are left uncollected over a substantial period of time that is beyond what a third party trade creditor would typically allow. - 13.5 When a taxpayer makes a loan to or becomes a creditor of a related party, it should apply the arm's length principle and charge the related party for the use of the funds at an arm's length interest rate.
-Similarly, a taxpayer should apply the arm's length principle when it receives a loan from or becomes a debtor of a related party. - 13.6 The arm's length interest rate is the interest rate which would have been charged between independent parties under similar circumstances at the time the indebtedness arose.

-13.7 The application of the arm's length principle to related party loans is as follows:
+- 15.12 Once it has been established that a purported related party loan or part of it is to be regarded as a loan following the guidance in the previous paragraphs, the next step is to apply the arm's length principle to that loan. - 15.13 When a taxpayer makes a loan to or becomes a creditor of a related party, it should apply the arm's length principle and charge the related party for the use of the funds at an arm's length interest rate.
+Similarly, a taxpayer should apply the arm's length principle when it receives a loan from or becomes a debtor of a related party. - 15.14 The arm's length interest rate is the interest rate which would have been charged between independent parties under similar circumstances at the time the indebtedness arose. - 15.15 The application of the arm's length principle to related party loans is as follows:

-Type of loans Status of taxpayer which is a lender Application of arm's length principle Related party domestic loans Where taxpayer is not in the business of borrowing and lending To restrict interest deduction as a proxy to the arm's length principle (see paragraphs 13.8 and 13.9) Where taxpayer is in the business of borrowing and lending (e.g. banks or other financial institutions, finance and treasury centres) To determine the interest rate based on arm's length principle (see paragraph 13.10) Related party cross-border loans Whether or not taxpayer is in the business of borrowing and lending To determine the interest rate based on arm's length principle (see paragraph 13.10)
+Type of loans Status of taxpayer which is a lender Application of arm's length principle Related party domestic loans Where taxpayer is not in the business of borrowing and lending To restrict interest deduction as a proxy to the arm's length principle (see paragraphs 15.16 and 15.17) Where taxpayer is in the business of borrowing and lending (e.g. banks or other financial institutions, finance and treasury centres) Related party cross-border loans Whether or not taxpayer is in the business of borrowing and lending To determine the interest rate based on arm's length principle (see paragraph 15.18)

-13.8 In the case of a related party domestic loan provided by a taxpayer which is not in the business of borrowing and lending, IRAS will apply interest restriction in place of the arm's length methodology.
+15.16 In the case of a related party domestic loan provided by a taxpayer which is not in the business of borrowing and lending, IRAS will generally apply interest restriction in place of the arm's length methodology.
 This is done by limiting the taxpayer's claim for any interest expense to the interest charged on such loan.

-• Taxpayer A provided a loan to Taxpayer B S\$100,000 • Interest charged by Taxpayer A in 2014 S\$100 Interest expense incurred by Taynaver A

-Interest expense incurred by Taxpayer A in providing the loan in 2014 \$\mathbb{S}\mathbb{1},000

-- Taxpayer A's interest expense claim of S\$1,000 is limited to S\$100 - 13.9 While the interest restriction does not exactly conform to the arm's length principle, it nonetheless serves as a close proxy.
-This is to facilitate taxpayers' efforts in complying with the arm's length principle for related party loans while keeping compliance cost low.

-- 13.10 In all other cases, taxpayers should adhere to the arm's length methodology to determine the interest charges.
+- Taxpayer A provided a loan to Taxpayer B \$\$100,000 - Interest charged by Taxpayer A in 2014 \$\sum{100}\$ - Interest expense incurred by Taxpayer A in providing the loan in 2014 \$\mathbb{S}\mathbb{1},000 - Taxpayer A's interest expense claim of S\$1,000 is limited to S\$100 - 15.17 While the interest restriction does not exactly conform to the arm's length principle, it nonetheless serves as a close proxy to the arm's length principle.
+This is to facilitate taxpayers' efforts in complying with the arm's length principle for related party domestic loans while keeping compliance cost low. - 15.18 In all other cases, taxpayers should adhere to the arm's length methodology to determine the interest charges.
 In the event that taxpayers fail to do so: - (a) IRAS will disregard any interest expense in excess of the arm's length amount determined by IRAS for tax deduction purpose.
-This is notwithstanding that tax may have been withheld on the full interest payment to the foreign related party. - (b) IRAS may not support the taxpayers in MAP discussions to resolve any double taxation arising from any transfer pricing adjustments made by IRAS or foreign tax authorities in relation to the interest charges.
+This is notwithstanding that tax may have been withheld on the full interest payment to the foreign related party. - (b) IRAS may not support the taxpayers in MAP discussions to resolve any double taxation arising from any transfer pricing adjustments made by IRAS or foreign tax authorities in relation to the interest charges. - 15.19 IRAS does not regard interest-free related party loans as arm's length transactions, unless taxpayers have reliable evidence that independent parties under comparable circumstances would similarly provide loans without charging any interest.